 It is well documented that people see their dentist more frequently than their medical doctor.
-As a way to help continue to give his patient’s the best health care possible, Dr. Stylos is trained to screen for oral as well as general signs and symptoms associated with sleep apnea.
+As a way to help continue to give his patient’s the best health care possible, Dr. Stylos offers sleep apnea treatment and is trained to screen for oral as well as general signs and symptoms associated with sleep apnea.
 When appropriate he will advise you of any concerns and will work with your doctor or help with a referral.
 If you suspect you may have sleep apnea, call us now at 978-256-6433 for evaluation.

 Sleep apnea treatment has become more and more important as studies show how this particular sleeping disorder can affect a person’s overall health and well-being.
 Physicians are better trained to determine the signs and symptoms of sleep apnea to better diagnose and treat the issue.
 Several symptoms of sleep apnea may carry into other medical conditions, so it is important to know what is going on with your own body and help your physician determine the underlying problem.